Jianshu-Wang/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used HLS color space and get the s image, convert it to binary image, set the grid whose value in a range of (190,255) as 1, in addition, I used `cv2.Sobel` to get the gradient of the image on both x axis and y axis.
-Then conbine them.
-Here is my output:
+I used HLS color space and get the S image, and get the B image from LAB colorspace, and get the L image from the LUV image.
+Adjust their range, the reason why I use these is because I can get yellow lines by using S image and B image, and it is very easy to find white lines by using L image.
+I set `Sthresh=(140, 255)`, `Lthresh = (220,255)`, `Bthresh = (150,200)`.
+The combine logic is `(S&B)|L`, by using this combination it can filter the effect of the tree shade and some unusual road colors.
+Here is the combined output:
 ![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.